wso2/docs-mi/en/docs/reference/mediators/enrich-mediator.md

 !!!
 Info
     This feature is supported only for JSON.

-In this example, we will replace the key name `name` of every student with `firstName`.
+In this example, you'll replace the key name `name` of every student with `firstName`.

 ```xml
 <enrich>